March 1, 2012

 - The Ethics of Healthcare in Global Perspective: Q & A

 This program was approved for MCLE credit by The State Bar of California for 2.0 hours.
-Pacific McGeorge School of Law certifies that this activity conforms to the standards for approved educational activities prescribed by the rules and regulations of The State Bar of California governing minimum continuing legal education.
+McGeorge School of Law certifies that this activity conforms to the standards for approved educational activities prescribed by the rules and regulations of The State Bar of California governing minimum continuing legal education.